toptal/example_granite_application/README.md

 And, with a logged user we create some books with a title and a list of genres.

-In the controller, the action is instantiated with the current user as performer and render a feedback depending of action success.
+In the controller, the action is instantiated with the current user as a performer and render feedback depending on action success.

 # app/controllers/book_controller.rb
 ```ruby